 Also, maximize your savings by using the right cash back credit card for grocery stores.

 We use the no annual fee Amex Blue Cash card for all our grocery expenditures.
-Here’s our referral link if you’re interested in the limited time special offer to earn $250.

 4. Move on from television

 On average, a TV subscription can set you back over $1200 every year in the US.
 That’s a huge chunk of potential savings if you simply cancel your cable subscription.

 There are other financial benefits to this – less exposure to persuasive ads, a lower electric bill, more time to work on something else – like an online business.

 If you still want your daily dose of quality entertainment – Get a Netflix premium account with 3 friends for just $4 per person each month.
 If you already have an Amazon Prime account, you have free access to Amazon Prime Videos.

 5. Stop eating out, Invite friends over

 The average American household spends about $3,000 a year dining out, according to the Bureau of Labor Statistics (an individual spending only on themselves counts as a household, too).

 The number obviously varies with where you live, with prices being higher in cities with a high cost of living.